-Holomorphic vector bundles over a complex manifold are equivalently complex vector bundles which are equipped with a (hermitean) holomorphic flat connection.
+Holomorphic vector bundles over a complex manifold are equivalently complex vector bundles which are equipped with a holomorphically flat connection (hence a connection whose holomorphic component vanishes).
 Under this identification the Dolbeault operator acting on the sections of the holomorphic vector bundle is identified with the holomorphic component of the covariant derivative of the given connection.

 For complex vector bundles over complex varieties this statement is due to Alexander Grothendieck and (Koszul-Malgrange 58), recalled for instance as (Pali 06, theorem 1).
 It may be understood as a special case of the Newlander-Nirenberg theorem, see (Delzant-Py 10, section 6), which also generalises the proof to infinite-dimensional vector bundles.
 Over Riemann surfaces, see below, the statement was highlighted in (Atiyah-Bott 83) in the context of the Narasimhan–Seshadri theorem.